 Best things to do in Portland

 What is it?
-This network of underground catacombs was supposedly used for nefarious purposes in the late 19th and early 20th centuries.
+This network of underground catacombs was supposedly used for nefarious purposes in the late 19th and early 20th centuries, and is now one of Portland's must-visit, and most unique tours.

 Why go?
-A dark secret lurks beneath Portland’s streets.
-According to legend, many an unsuspecting (or inebriated) Portlander would wake up to find himself aboard a merchant ship bound for the Orient—a process known as “Shanghaiing.”
-One of Portland’s most unique tours takes you into this subterranean world, from the hidden trapdoors to holding cells.
+Because it's one of Portland's not-so-well-kept secrets with an intriguing backstory.
+Cue dimmed lights and a torch beneath the chin: legend says that a dark secret lurks beneath Portland’s streets, where many an unsuspecting (or inebriated) Portlander would wake up to find himself aboard a merchant ship bound for the Orient—a process known as “Shanghaiing.”
+Step inside the Shanghai Tunnels and you'll come face to face with this subterranean world, from hidden trapdoors to holding cells – just be sure to look over your shoulder.

 Why go?
 Most of these flavors shouldn’t work.
 But somehow they do—incredibly well.
 Voodoo Doughnut now has six locations, but aficionados head to the much-loved original store on Portland’s SW Third Avenue for their sugar fix.
 If it’s your first time, go for the classic Voodoo Doll, a chocolate-covered confection shaped like said effigy and packed with red jelly.